Pasta e Ceci (Italian Pasta and Chickpea Stew)

 - While this is not traditionally a tomato-heavy pasta, adding some tomato paste in with the aromatics gives the dish savory depth, as well as a touch of color.

 - If there’s not enough broth, the pasta will absorb it, resulting in a dry sauce.
-Keep a cup of hot stock aside in case you need to loosen up the chickpea soup.
+Keep a cup of hot stock aside if you need to loosen up the chickpea soup.

 This dish is best enjoyed immediately.
 Leftovers can be refrigerated in an airtight container for up to 2 days.
 Reheat gently on the stovetop, adding a splash of stock or water to loosen the sauce.